Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 Gaillac: Taste the Vineyards and Villages of Southern France

-Panoramic view of Gaillac from the Tarn river, with its old town and Saint-Michel abbey, ideal for a vineyard getaway from Toulouse.
+Panoramic view of Gaillac from the Tarn river, with its old town and the Saint-Michel abbey, ideal for an escape between vineyards from Toulouse.
+Photo by diegoenfrance.com

-Gaillac, a charming wine destination just 45 minutes from Toulouse
+Gaillac, a charming wine destination just 45 minutes from Toulouse. © diegoenfrance.com

 One of the best wine tours from Toulouse, visiting Gaillac is a must for wine lovers and countryside explorers.